How Much Do SaaS & AI Companies Really Make from Constant Surveillance?

-- Surveilling users is the new business model for many SaaS and AI companies.
+- Surveilling users is the business model for many SaaS and AI companies.

 - We cover what is little discussed, which is how much it is worth to them.

 AI proponents and stock followers of FAANG or Facebook Apple Amazon and Google continually promote the way that AI will leverage Big Data for insights and allowing them to monetize their audiences.
 The fact that one’s privacy is continually being compromised by companies that try to hide or minimize the fact they are doing it.
 However, it is less clear that these companies are getting that much value from the data.

 Comparing the Major SaaS Surveillance Companies

 Amazon’s revenues are roughly $750 per customer (all numbers listed in this section are per year).

 However, Amazon is a shopping site, so it is difficult to differentiate between Amazon’s “store” revenues versus store + recommendations, which are enabled with AI.
 Amazon does not need to surveil its users the way that social media companies do, as when people go to Amazon they intent to buy something from Amazon.

 I am an avid Amazon shopper and have been for quite some time.
 Its recommendations are quite basic, so it is difficult to see how the advanced AI technologies they are employing result in product suggestions.